Wood Texture Options: Rough Sawn, Skip-Dressed, Fresh Sawn, and Dressed

 Most often, material is D4S (dressed four sides); however, sometimes only one of the faces is dressed.
 Wood that is dressed one face is used in applications where the other face won’t be seen, like a deck or sauna.

 One thing to remember about dressed lumber is that the nominal (listed) dimensions are not the actual dimensions.
 After repeatedly going through a planer or sander, the finished product will be smaller than the listed measurements.
 This is why a 2×4 isn’t actually 2” x 4”!

 When it comes to deciding which texture is right for your project, there are a few factors to take into account:

 - Aesthetic: Each finish has a distinct design style.
 Rough and fresh sawn lumber is often used in rustic designs, while dressed lumber has more of a modern/contemporary feel.

-- Budget: A rough texture is typically less expensive than dressed, but it can require more time or effort to finish your project.
-Fresh sawn timbers are typically slightly more expensive than their dressed alternative due to the manufacturing methods.
+- Budget: A rough texture is typically less expensive than dressed, although it can then require more time or effort to finish your project.
+Fresh sawn timbers are typically slightly more expensive than their dressed alternative due to the methods used during manufacturing.

 If you need assistance to decide which wood texture will look the best for your project, reach out to one of our knowledgeable sales members – they’re always happy to help!

 Get in touch to learn more about our lumber and timber options.